 NGINX ensures seamless working of the systems.
 Whenever you upgrade or update the system or its software, there will be no downtime for the users, and all the services are consistently available to all the users.

 There is no doubt that NGINX has become so popular within no time.
+In this tutorial, we went through the basics of what is NGINX and an introductory guide on all things related to NGINX.
 NGINX was preferred despite other popular alternatives available in the market as it could solve the C10K problem.
 Due to its event-driven architecture can handle thousands of concurrent requests without impacting the server’s performance.

 Today, many companies are using NGINX web server as it effortlessly handles the high traffic websites by load-balancing the requests.
 If you are not using the NGINX webs server for your business, you must try it out once and feel the difference yourself.